 The Great Divide:

 Living in close proximity made for frequent visits.
-It was a fun and happy time — at least on the surface — but the four-year and 7,000-mile gap was a distance too far for me to bridge.
-Mark made more of an effort, but the new man in mom’s life may have already eclipsed his limelight.
+It was a fun and happy time — at least on the surface — but the three-year and 7,000-mile gap was a distance too far for me to bridge.
+Mark made more of an effort, but the new man in mom’s life had already eclipsed his limelight.
 As brother and sister we became the pendulum between our parents: one month in Virginia, one in DC.
 Mark eventually remained in Virginia, and I in DC with dad.

 Then came decision time.
 The military keeps its men on the move.
 Barely stateside two years and dad got orders to southern Spain.
 Mom’s husband, Bill got orders to Keflavik, Iceland.
 As young as we were at the time, our parents laid the decision squarely on us.
 Mark chose mom and the move to Iceland.
 I chose dad who would be stationed in Spain.
 The divorce would now put Mark and I on different continents.

 For me the initial move was a whirlwind of excitement, fear, a language barrier and loneliness.
 Dad was busy meeting his new military challenges in Rota.
 We did not have housing yet.
 I spent a month in a hotel learning a few words of Spanish and trying on new identities for my new school.
 For Mark, I do not really know how things were.
 He never wrote.
 Phone calls were non-existent.
 We had a phone without a rotary dial or buttons.
 You picked up the handset and hoped a Spanish operator would answer.
 Southern Spain under the waning days of Franco was backward for its time.
 I couldn’t imagine Iceland was much better.
 Mom’s occasional letter hinted at Mark’s troubles, but mostly painted a picture of “happy days”.